Admissions

 11+ music scholarships

-Potential music scholars must offer at least one instrument (or voice) at a minimum of grade 6 standard, with a lower grade considered for unusual instruments.
+Potential music scholars must offer at least one instrument (or voice) at a minimum of grade 6 standard, with a lower grade considered for 'endangered instruments'.
 Only pupils who are successful in the CEM assessment may apply for a music scholarship.
 Applicants will be asked to provide details of their music achievements and upload videos of audition pieces.
 A shortlist of applicants will be selected for an audition and interview.
-This will take place after the entrance exams and interviews in January
+This will take place after the entrance exams and interviews in January.

-Scholarships are valid for five years and are worth up to £1,500 per year.
-After five years, pupils may have the opportunity to reapply for a scholarship in the sixth form.
+Scholarships are valid for five years and are worth up to 10% fee remission from CLSG.
+Pupils may have the opportunity to reapply for a scholarship in the sixth form.

 16+ scholarships